thewalletbot/TheWalletBot/README.md

 ### <strong>lang [$1]</strong>
 Displays, sets or updates your preferred language.
 All commands â€“ are always in English.
 Descriptions and help files are multilingual so you can choose.
 The command itself, with no language parameter entered, displays the valid language.
 examples: <strong>lang | lang en<strong>

-### fee ddd
-Displays, sets or updates the transaction fee.
-The more you pay - the faster your transaction is confirmeis the default.